jeanecard/BenchmarkPres/README.md

 # Perfomance measurment : The Old school way

-AutoMapperVsMapsterOldSchool : this .net project is respsonsible of :
+**AutoMapperVsMapsterOldSchool.csproj** : this .net project is respsonsible of :
 - Measure performance of three ways to map simple objects from DAO => DTO in .net 7. **(System.Diagnostics.StopWatch)**
 - Report in console **(Console.WriteLine())**
 - Serialize report **(System.IO.File)**